supaflyENJOY/DynamicsDocs/docs/ClinicalSetup/Contacts.md

     - New Patient - this button will open the form for a Patient.
     - New Practitioner - this button will open the form for a Practitioner.

-3. Related Contact Sub grid: Upon opening a Patient record from the Contact Main Grid, the Patient Main Form will be displayed.
+3. Related Contact subgrid: Upon opening a Patient record from the Contact Main Grid, the Patient Main Form will be displayed.
 1 section on the Patient Main Form is the Related COntacts.
 Upon selecting the 3 dots, the User can 'Add New Related Contact'.
 This will open the 'New Connection Main Form'.
 Upon clicking into the 'Related Contact' field the User has the option to create a new contact which would open teh Related Contact Quick Create.

 <br />